White-label Refresh Healthcare Ongoing partnership

 Delivery team

 Agency-side project management, design approval, and client-facing communication remained with the partner agency throughout.
-Our team was invisible to the end client.
+Evergreen Grace Dental Care saw the refreshed site, not the developers who shipped it; every ticket reached them under the agency’s name.

 Don't have a spec yet?
 Send a one-paragraph description — we'll come back with the questions worth asking.
 Send a description →